Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex Lisp draws inspiration from Common Lisp, Racket and Clojure.
 It is designed as primarily a functional language, with fully immutable data structures, as it is our belief that functional programming forms a strong foundation for building robust, secure systems.

-#### Environments
+#### Execution worlds

-A novel feature of the Convex Account model is that each account receives it's own programmatic environment where variables, data structures and code can be dynamically defined and updated.
+A feature of the Convex account model is that each account receives it's own programmatic environment where variables, data structures and code can be dynamically defined and updated.
 Definitions held within different accounts cannot collide: they have isolated namespaces.

-* For User Accounts, this behaves like a small programmable sandbox completely under the control of the user.
+* For User Accounts, this behaves like a small programmable sandbox completely under the control of the user account.
 * For Actor Accounts, this can be used to store Actor code and state required for the operation of the Actor.
 The deployment of the Actor is in effect equivalent to creating the Actor Account and initialising the Actor's environment, with subsequent changes to the environment controlled by a set of exported functions that can be externally called.

 We believe this is an useful model to encourage rapid development and innovation: for example, a developer can easily experiment with code in their own user account, then capture the same code in the definition of a deployable Actor for production usage.